-Maintenance Daily maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine. Х Check that the harness is not damaged. Х Make sure the throttle trigger lock and the throttle function correctly from a safety point of view. Х Check that the handle and handlebar are undamaged and secured correctly. Х Check that the stop switch works correctly. Х Check that the cutting attachment does not rotate at idle.
-X Clean the air filter.
-Replace if necessary.
-X Check that the guard is undamaged and not cracked.
-Replace the guard if it has been exposed to impact or is cracked. Х Check that the blade is correctly centred, is sharp, and is not cracked.
-An off-centre blade will cause vibration that could result in damage to the machine. Х Check that the trimmer head is undamaged and not cracked.
-Replace the trimmer head if necessary. Х Check that the locking nut of the cutting equipment is tighten correctly.
-X Check that the locking screw is tightened when using a support cup with bearings. Х Check that the transport guard for the blade is intact and that it can be secured correctly. Х Check that nuts and screws are tight.
-X Check that there are no fuel leaks from the engine, tank or fuel lines. Х Check the starter and starter cord.
-X Check that the vibration damping elements are not damaged. Х Clean the outside of the spark plug.
+Maintenance Daily maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine. Х Check that the harness is not damaged. Х Check that the suspension ring is not damaged. Х Make sure the throttle trigger lock and the throttle function correctly from a safety point of view. х Check that the stop switch works correctly. Х Check that the handle and handlebar are undamaged and secured correctly. х Check that the cutting attachment does not rotate at idle. Х Clean the air filter.
+Replace if necessary. Х Check that the guard is undamaged and not cracked.
+Replace the guard if it has been exposed to impact or is cracked. х Check that the blade is correctly centred, is sharp, and is not cracked.
+An off-centre blade will cause vibration that could result in damage to the machine. х Check that the trimmer head is undamaged and not cracked.
+Replace the trimmer head if necessary. х Check that the locking nut of the cutting equipment is tighten correctly. Х Check that nuts and screws are tight. Х Check that there are no fuel leaks from the engine, tank or fuel lines. Х Check that the transport guard for the blade is intact and that it can be secured correctly. Х Check the starter and starter cord. Х Check that the vibration damping elements are not damaged. Х Clean the outside of the spark plug.
 Remove it and check the electrode gap.
 Adjust the gap to 0.5 mm or replace the spark plug.
-Check that the spark plug is fitted with a suppressor. Х Clean the machines cooling system.
-X Clean or replace the spark arrestor mesh on the muffler (only applies to mufflers without a catalytic converter). Х Clean the outside of the carburettor and the space around it. Х Check that the bevel gear is filled three-quarters full with lubricant.
-Fill if necessary using special grease. Х Check the fuel filter from contamination and the fuel hose from cracks or other defects.
-Replace if necessary.
-X Check all cables and connections. Х Check the clutch, clutch springs and the clutch drum for wear.
-Replace if necessary by an autorized service workshop. Х Replace the spark plug.
 Check that the spark plug is fitted with a suppressor.
-X Check and clean the spark arrestor mesh on the muffler (only applies to mufflers fitted with a catalytic converter).
-X Lubricate the drive shaft with the special grease.
-Do this every th ree months.
-Replace the vibration damping elements after each season, however, at least once a year.
+X Clean the machine's cooling system. Х Clean or replace the spark arrestor mesh on the muffler (only applies to mufflers without a catalytic converter). х Clean the outside of the carburettor and the space around it. Х Check that the bevel gear is filled three-quarters full with lubricant.
+Fill if necessary using special grease. Х Check that the safety release on the harness is not damaged and works. Х Check the fuel filter from contamination and the fuel hose from cracks or other defects.
+Replace if necessary. x Check all cables and connections.
+X Check the clutch, clutch springs and the clutch drum for wear.
+Replace if necessary by an autorized service workshop. x Replace the spark plug.
+Check that the spark plug is fitted with a suppressor.
+X Check and clean the spark arrestor mesh on the muffler (only applies to mufflers fitted with a catalytic converter). Х